-Saint Sulpice is a vast church, a massive hodgepodge really, second in size only to Notre Dame.
+Saint Sulpice is a vast church.
+It’s a massive hodgepodge really, second in size only to Notre Dame.

 Part of the movie The Da Vinci Code was set in Saint Sulpice, though filming was prohibited inside the church.
 The church doubled as the headquarters of the Priory of Sion.

 There, you’ll find three gorgeous murals by famed Romantic Period painter Eugene Delacroix in the Chapel of Holy Angles.
-His masterpiece Liberty Leading the People draws crowds at the Louvre.
+(His masterpiece Liberty Leading the People draws crowds at the Louvre.)

 Just a few minutes away is the small and quirky Delacroix Museum in Paris, housed in the artist’s former atelier on the pretty Rue de Furstenberg.

 3. Eglise Saint-Séverin

 It’s a quirky ancient church, dating from the 6th century.
-It was rebuilt in 13th century and named after a devout hermit.
+Saint-Séverin was rebuilt in 13th century and named after a devout hermit.
 It once served as the main church of the Left Bank.

 Saint-Séverin was badly damaged by fire during the 100 Years War, but was restored.
 It’s free to visit and has glowering gargoyles (added by Viollet-le-Duc) and impressive stained glass.

 Saint-Séverin was the subject of a series of paintings by French artist Robert Delaunay.
 Delaunay’s studio was near the church.
 He depicts the church’s cavernous interior.